All of us know someone who has suddenly…

 Lumps or nodules can also cause hyperthyroidism in the thyroid gland.
 If these grow, the thyroid secretions in the blood increase.
-This is called nodular or multinodular goiter.
+This is called a nodular or multinodular goitre.

 A third cause is a temporary condition called thyroiditis.
 When the immune system is compromised, or a viral infection attacks your body — the thyroid gland gets inflamed and leaks stored hormone.
 The thyroid gland, in this case, is not overactive or compromised, but when a viral infection attacks your body (the thyroid per se), then there is excessive thyroid in the blood at that time.